 Emotional eating can be as mundane as enjoying the taste of a freshly baked chocolate chip cookie because it reminds you of fond childhood memories - something that enhances the satisfaction factor of food and eating.
 But emotional eating can also be disruptive to wellbeing if it is used in a self-punishing way, or to numb out emotions that represent a basic need not being met.

-Write down what you are feeling
+write down what you're feeling

 Take a minute to grab a piece of paper and a pen and write down what you’re feeling.
 The feelings wheel can help you get specific about the types of emotions that are coming up for you.
 Taking time to express how you’re feeling will help externalize the strong emotions so they don’t feel so overpowering.
 Over time, this can also make it easier for you to understand what triggers around you may be bringing them up.